What is Cleaning in Place or CIP Cycle? Light on Automation Prospect

 Please note, they can’t remove scaling formed on the surface of the equipment or process lines.
 For that purpose, we generally carry out passivation with the help of Per-acetic acid or Nitric acid.

-The caustic solution generally contains 0.5N NaOH solution.
-The total required quantity of NaOH is calculated by considering the dissolution of 20g of NaOH in 1L PW.
-Simply multiply the cleaning volume with a factor of 20 which will give you the total gms of NaOH required.
-The acid solution may contain commonly practiced ortho-phosphoric acid (OPA) of 85% concentration of 0.05N.
+The caustic solution is generally 0.5N.
+Consider the dissolution of 20g of NaOH in 1L of PW to calculate the total required quantity of NaOH.
+Simply multiply the cleaning volume by a factor of 20 and that will give you the total grams of required NaOH.

 Volume of H3PO4 required (ml) = 1.137 * (Volume of Total Solution Including Acid (L))